Best 3 Days in Copenhagen Itinerary for First Time Travel

 Afternoon

-Around 1pm, make your way towards the Københavns Rådhus (Copenhagen City Hall).
+Next up is the Københavns Rådhus (Copenhagen City Hall).
 Built in 1905, it lines one side of the spacious Rådhuspladsen (City Hall Square) with its Dragespringvandet (Dragon Fountain).
 The Hans Christian Andersen statue is also there.

 The Town Hall clock tower is open to the public if you’re up to climbing the 300 steps.
 It’s another opportunity for views of Copenhagen.
 Note, this is only available to do Monday through Friday at 11 am and 2 pm, and Saturday at noon.
 Town Hall tours are also available.